Style guide

 (Why?)

-Enum value names should be prefixed with the UPPER_SNAKE_CASE
+Prefix enum value names with the UPPER_SNAKE_CASE

 of the enum name.